 Final assessment and disbursement of award payments are contingent on students completing the application, including submitting all required supporting documentation within the required timelines.
 No financial aid funds will be released without copies of all supporting documents with full, accurate and complete information as specified.
-If students do not submit these documents on time, the students are responsible for any costs incurred such as service charges or other penalties.
+If students do not submit these documents on time (no later than Feb.
+27, 2015), the students are responsible for any costs incurred such as service charges or other penalties.
 Below is a list of required information and documentation.